General Electric: Environmental initiatives

 GE has said that it will invest $1.4 billion in clean technology research and development in 2008 as part of its Ecomagination initiative.
 As of October 2008, the scheme had resulted in 70 green products being brought to market, ranging from halogen lamps to biogas engines.
 In 2007, GE raised the annual revenue target for its Ecomagination initiative from $20 billion in 2010 to $25 billion following positive market response to its new product lines.
 In 2010, GE continued to raise its investment by adding $10 billion into Ecomagination over the next five years.

-GE Energy's renewable energy business has expanded greatly to keep up with growing U.S. and global demand for clean energy.
+GE Energy's renewable energy business has expanded greatly to keep up with growing U.S. and global demand.
 Since entering the renewable energy industry in 2002, GE has invested more than $850 million in renewable energy commercialization.
 In August 2008, it acquired Kelman Ltd, a Northern Ireland-based company specializing in advanced monitoring and diagnostics technologies for transformers used in renewable energy generation and announced an expansion of its business in Northern Ireland in May 2010.
 In 2009, GE's renewable energy initiatives, which include solar power, wind power and GE Jenbacher gas engines using renewable and non-renewable methane-based gases, employ more than 4,900 people globally and have created more than 10,000 supporting jobs.

 GE Energy and Orion New Zealand (Orion) have announced the implementation of the first phase of a GE network management system to help improve power reliability for customers.
 GE's ENMAC Distribution Management System is the foundation of Orion's initiative.
 The system of smart grid technologies will significantly improve the network company's ability to manage big network emergencies and help it restore power faster when outages occur.